Tch1b0/compress.rs/README.md

 ## stats

 Best performance and compression rate for files between 1KB and 5MB.
-File sizes can be reduced to a third/quarter of the original size.
+File sizes are often reduced to a third/quarter of the original size.

 ## strategy